 There are plenty of places to look for creative and unique real wood furniture on the web today.
 However, nothing gives you the opportunity to create something incredible, like crafting your own unique furniture.

-Basic woodworking tools come in all shapes and size such as a drill, saw, and sander.
+Basic woodworking tools come in all shapes and sizes, such as a drill, saw, and sander.
 While choosing the perfect can be daunting, we’ve put together a quick guide to some of the most useful tools.
-Whether your interest is in traditional or rustic furniture making this list is a great guild.
+Whether your interest is in traditional or rustic furniture, making this list is a great guild.

 Basics of real wood furniture